BREAD5940/frc-java-command-codebase/README.md

 This is Team 5940 BREAD's 2019 codebase for the 2019 FRC game Deep Space

 ## TODO for MCC
- * Shift gears on both drivetrain and elevator (mildly bork rn)
  * Driverstation buttons? (thanks Andymark)

 ## TODO by SFR